-- 25.1 a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged. - 25.2 a person who has made a composition or arrangement with, or granted a trust deed for, his or her creditors and has not been discharged in respect of it. - 25.3 a person who within the preceding five years has been convicted in the British Isles of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him or her. - 25.4 Removal may be triggered by a person who fails the meet the fit and proper person requirements (FPPR).
+- 29.1 a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged. - 29.2 a person who has made a composition or arrangement with, or granted a trust deed for, his or her creditors and has not been discharged in respect of it. - 29.3 a person, who within the preceding five years, has been convicted in the British Isles of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him or her. - 29.4 a person who is, or is the spouse or partner of, a member of a clinical commissioning group (for the purposes of the Health and Social Care Act 2012 established to commission NHS funded services) that commissions services from the Trust. - 29.5 Removal may be triggered when a person fails to meet the requirements of the FPPR (see 28.4).